Embiid, Sixers escape short-handed Spurs in OT, 113-111 - WHIZ News

 76ers: Former Spurs guard Danny Green received a warm welcome from the limited capacity crowd.
 Green spent eight seasons with San Antonio beginning in 2011 before being traded to Toronto in 2018 along with Kawhi Leonard for DeRozan and Poeltl. … The Sixers had no injuries to report. … Howard had three blocks, including a pair in the first quarter were the Spurs essentially ran into his outstretched arms.

 Spurs: Murray missed the game with a sore left knee.
-San Antonio coach Gregg Popovich was asked if the issue was minor, Popovich said “I hope so and I think so.” … Tre Jones made his first career start in his 30th appearance as a rookie.
-Jones entered averaging 1.9 points and 0.7 assists in 5.4 minutes per game.
+Popovich was asked if the issue was minor, Popovich said “I hope so and I think so.” … Playing in his 1,000th career game, Gay passed Buck Williams to enter the top 100 scorers in league history.
+Gay has scored 16,794 points since joining the league in 2007 with Memphis. … Tre Jones had four points, three assists and two rebounds in his first career start.

 UP NEXT